 Aligning with Open Badges begs the question: is this the optimal design?
 Do we want all verification traffic for our credentials going across different sites that can verify Open Badges, or do we want to take all verification on our own site and handle the constituent interactions ourselves?
 The latter leads to a different development path, using Hyperledger as the blockchain for verifying the credential is one path.

 Options and Flexibility are Critical Within 1.0 Executions

 There are many other options out there for developing a more specific data structure around the blockchain credential.
-A new blockchain company launched in the end of 2019 called the Trust Assurance Network, a Software-as-a-Service (SaaS).
-The service applies to almost any industry or business that needs to exchange information across a network securely.
+Towards the end of 2019, a new blockchain company, Trust Assurance Network, launched as a Software-as-a-Service (SaaS).
+The service applies to almost any industry or business that needs to securely exchange information across a network.
 They provide solutions including APIs, a solid blockchain token, and a component for the transaction of records.
 This would be an efficient implementation for handling verifications internally.

 Importance of Design When Creating Digital Badges

 The golden rule of original design and innovation: design for the future, not the previous use cases.